-Property values appreciate in the long term typically.
+By and large, home values appreciate in the long term.

-But, of course, in real estate there is always a certain amount of risk.
+But, of course, there is always a certain amount of risk in real estate.

-When your home appreciates you have more equity to borrow against, and you'll create a bigger profit when you sell.
+When your property appreciates you have a greater asset to borrow against, and you'll generate a bigger profit when you sell.

-Property values in Troy fluctuate for numerous reasons, so how can you be sure what you're buying presently won't depreciate the day after you close?
+Property values in Troy go up and down for different reasons, so how do you know what you're buying today won't depreciate the day after you close?

-Many think that the economy is the most crucial factor affecting real estate appreciation.
+The economy is assumed to be the top factor affecting real estate appreciation.

-But the most important issues that decide your property's value depend on the local Troy economy and housing market.
+But the most influential factors that figure your house's value depend on the local Troy economy and housing market.

 Access to services - Most people want homes in the districts with the most useful places we go often or everyday, like our schools and jobs.

 So those regions often appreciate, or hold their value, best.